Pavelioso/pavelioso.github.io/_posts/2014-04-16-trinitron-stage.markdown

 ---
 I don't know why I've called it Trinitron, I guess triangle = trinity, and when I was a kid my dad had a Trinitron TV?

-Anyway, there was an event space (doubling also as a creative office), where some evenings, some people came over and had parties and such.
+Anyway, there was an event space (doubling also as a creative office), during few evenings, some people came over and had parties and such.
 So my boss requested a stage backdrop.
-Something "cool" and something rememberable.
+Something "cool" and something rememberable, that we could eventually use for other events aswell.

-One problem - it had to be cheap to build, and most importantly: easy to build.
+One problem - it had to be cheap to build, and most importantly: easy to build and fabricate.

 Features we wanted:
 - Ease of fabrication and building